VU-Programming/OOFP-snake/README.md

   the center).
 * show the direction of the snake head.

+## Assignments

+There are 3 assignments for snake:
+### 2.1 Basic snake

+For this assignment implement the snake game _without_ reverse mode.
+This assignment is graded pass/fail.
+You pass the assignment if your implementation passes 10 tests or more.
+The tests can be found in `SnakeTestsAssignment2_1` or by running `./gradlew test2_1`.

+Your implementation must NOT implement reverse mode.
+The idea is that reverse mode is only implemented after the peer review such that there is some functionality in 1.3 which is not seen by other students in the peer review of 1.2.
+If you already implemented reverse mode, do not just disable reverse mode, remove any code that deals with it.
+Keep your code as simple and readable as possible.
+You code will be reviewed by your fellow student according to the clean code guidelines.
+Please read these and try to produce code with no offenses.

+If your implementation is more than 400 lines long (including empty lines), then some- thing is probably wrong.
+Did you duplicate code or re-implement basic data-structures?
+The reference implementation is 150 lines long.

+## 2.2 Peer review

+ You will review and grade the snake implementations of 2.1 by 3 other students using the grading guidelines in 5.
+The codegrade system will assign implementations for you to grade.
+For each implementation, do the following:
+* Check for offenses of the guide and document them in the codegrade system
+* Write a small text in codegrade describing if you thought the code was easy to read and how the code should be improved.

+Peer reviews are graded by us using a pass/fail system.
+We will check if you made an effort to review the code and find penalties.
+If you receive very good code, it is of course OK to just state that it is very good and that you could not find any penalties.
+However, you will certainly fail if you receive code which is obviously bad on which you did not report a single penalty.

+When reviewing the code of other students please be nice and constructive!
+* Do not use swear words or strong language (e.g., do NOT use WTF).
+* Do not be condescending.
+Say that something is unclear, not that it is “stupid”.
+* State how something can be improved, do not only criticize.

+Failure to be nice and/or constructive will lead to you failing assignment 1.2 (and hence the whole practical)!

+## 2.3 Snake reverse mode

+Using the feedback from 3 other students from the peer review, you will improve your implementation of Snake.
+It is OK to improve your code by drawing inspiration from the code your reviewed from other students, but do not copy the code of other students!

+For assignment 2.3 you should additionally implement a reverse mode which allows the player to rewind the game to an earlier state.
+When reverse mode is enabled, on each step the snake game returns to the previous game state.
+When reverse mode is disabled again, the game will progress as normal from the point to which you reversed.
+Hence, you can rewind the game for a number of steps and then continue playing from this state.
+Reverse mode should not be implemented for assignment 2.1.

+The tests can be found in `SnakeTestsAssignment2_3` or by running `./gradlew test2_3`.

 ## Test setup

 To make sure that everyone programs exactly the same thing, we have implemented